-The great thing about Roku is that you can stream various channels right to your TV without purchasing a gaming system that can cost hundreds of dollars.
-The box itself isn’t too expensive (from $49.99) and there are no monthly fees, so once you make the initial purchase, it's all yours!
+Roku lets you stream various channels right to your TV without purchasing a gaming system that can cost hundreds of dollars.
+The box itself is affordable (from $29.99), and there are no monthly fees, so once you make the initial purchase, it's all yours!

 Channel Master uses antenna technology to transmit many TV channel options for free, so it's like having cable, only without the pesky monthly charges.
-The only downside is the set up and installation fees, which could cost you several hundred dollars, but after a few months, this system will more than pay for itself.
+The only downside is the setup and installation fees, which could cost you several hundred dollars, but after a few months, this system will more than pay for itself.